 I take Eloundou et al.'s estimates of tasks that are exposed to AI (without distinguishing automation vs. task complementarities).
 I then aggregate this to the occupational level and weight the importance of each occupation by its wage bill share in the US economy.
-This calculation implies that 19.9% of US labor tasks are exposed to AI.
+This calculation implies that 20% of US labor tasks are exposed to AI.
 I then use Svanberg et al.'s estimate for computer vision tasks that, among all exposed tasks, 23% can be profitably performed by AI (for the rest, the authors estimate that the costs would exceed the benefits).
-I take the average labor cost savings to be 27%-the average of the estimates in Noy and Zhang (2023) and Brynjolfsson et al. (2023)-and turn this into total cost savings using industry labor shares, which imply an average total cost savings of 15.4%.
+I take the average labor cost savings to be 27%-the average of the estimates in Noy and Zhang (2023) and Brynjolfsson et al. (2023)-and turn this into overall cost savings using industry labor shares, which imply average overall cost savings of 14.4%.

-This calculation implies that total factor productivity (TFP) effects within the next 10 years should be no more than 0.71% in total-or approximately a 0.07% increase in TFP growth annually.
-If we add bigger productivity gains from Peng et al. (2023), which are less likely to be broadly applicable, or incorporate further declines in GPU costs, this number still remains around 1%.
+This calculation implies that total factor productivity (TFP) effects within the next 10 years should be no more than 0.66% in total-or approximately a 0.064% increase in TFP growth annually.
+If we add bigger productivity gains from Peng et al. (2023), which are less likely to be broadly applicable, or incorporate further declines in GPU costs, this number still remains around 0.9%.

 To turn these numbers into GDP estimates, we need to know how much the capital stock will increase due to AI.
 I start with the benchmark of a rise in the capital stock proportional to the increase in TFP.
 This benchmark is consistent with the fact that generative AI does not seem to require huge investments by users (beyond those made by designers and trainers of the models).
-With these investment effects incorporated, GDP is also estimated to grow by around 1.1% over the next 10 years.
-When I assume that investments will be similar to those for earlier automation technologies and use the full framework from Acemoglu and Restrepo (2022) to estimate the increase in the capital stock, the upper bound on GDP effects rises to 1.6 - 1.8%.
-Nevertheless, my framework also clarifies that what is relevant for consumer welfare is TFP, rather than GDP, since the additional investment comes out of consumption.6
+With these investment effects incorporated, GDP is also estimated to grow by 0.93% - 1.16% over the next 10 years.
+When I assume that the investment response will be similar to those for earlier automation technologies and use the full framework from Acemoglu and Restrepo (2022) to estimate the increase in the capital stock, the upper bound on GDP effects rises to around 1.4% - 1.56%.
+Nevertheless, my framework also clarifies that if the capital-output ratio increases in response to the TFP rise, this may increase GDP by more than TFP, but does not additionally contribute to welfare, because the extra investment comes out of consumption.6 subtasks in an occupation, enabling workers to focus on and specialize in other activities, and thus contains both automation and task complementarity elements.

 I then argue that the numbers above may be overestimates of the aggregate productivity benefits from AI, because existing estimates of productivity gains and cost savings are in tasks that are "easy-to-learn", which then makes them easy for AI.
-In contrast, some of the future effects will come from "hard-to-learn" and hard for AI tasks, where there are many context-dependent factors affecting decision-making, and most learning is based on the behavior of human agents performing similar tasks (rather than objective outcome measures).
+In contrast, some of the future effects will come from "hard-to-learn" tasks, where there are many context-dependent factors affecting decision-making, and most learning is based on the behavior of human agents performing similar tasks (rather than objective outcome measures).
+Productivity gains from AI in these hard tasks will be less-though, of course, it is challenging to determine exactly how much less.
+Using a range of (speculative) assumptions, I estimate an upper bound of 73% easy tasks among Eloundou et al.'s exposed tasks.
+I suppose that productivity gains in hard tasks will be approximately one quarter of the easy ones.
+This leads to an updated, more modest increase in TFP and GDP in the next 10 years that can be upper bounded by 0.53% and 0.90%, respectively.